Pennsylvania High School cancels planned production of Spamalot

 “I don’t want kids to feel like they had to choose between performing and what they felt was controversial material.
 They should be able to sign up for a play and know that it’s school-sponsored and they won’t have to make a moral or ethical decision…I just want students to feel free to join the play and not feel like they are compromising their views based on the content,” he added.

-Using that logic, a Neo-Nazi student could stop a production of I Never Saw Another Butterfly by arguing that she believes the existence of the Holocaust is controversial.
+Using Principal Smith’s logic, a Neo-Nazi student could stop a production of I Never Saw Another Butterfly by arguing that she believes the existence of the Holocaust is controversial.

 “Homosexuality did not enter into that decision, Engel said.
 It was the case the play was not appropriate for a school production, he said.
 There are gays and lesbians in the district and they have appeared in plays in the past, he said.”